|

 Are Polyester Pillows Safe?

-No. Polyester pillows, made from synthetic materials, have the potential to off-gas harmful substances like microplastics and VOCs, which we can breathe in.
-It is also toxic to the environment due to its non-biodegradable nature.
+No. Polyester pillows, made from synthetic materials, have the potential to off-gas harmful substances like VOCs and break off microplastics, which we can breathe in.
+Not only that, polyester fabric is harmful to the environment due to its non-biodegradable nature.
 We recommend choosing non-toxic options like organic cotton, wool, latex, and buckwheat pillows.

 Polyester Filling in Pillows

-Polyester filling is a synthetic plastic made from petroleum products; it’s a popular choice for pillows due to its resilience and cost-effectiveness.
+Polyester filling is a synthetic plastic made from petroleum products; it’s a popular choice for pillows because it’s normally the more affordable option.

-But compared to more natural fillings, they’re not as breathable, can become lumpy over time, and have a pretty big environmental footprint.
+However, polyester compared to more natural fillings and fabrics, is not as breathable, can become lumpy over time, and has a pretty big environmental footprint.

 Chemicals In Your Pillows

-Since polyester is a synthetic material, its production involves various chemicals, which can result in leftover chemicals in the final product like:
+Since polyester is a synthetic material, its production involves various chemicals, which can result in residual chemicals in the final product:

 • Volatile Organic Compounds (VOCs): Like formaldehyde, toluene, and benzene.

-• Flame Retardants: Reduces flammability but linked to endocrine disruption and neurodevelopmental issues.
+• Flame Retardants: Reduces flammability but is linked to endocrine disruption and neurodevelopmental issues.

 • Antimony: Associated with skin irritation and other health risks with prolonged exposure.

-Now the level of these chemicals in polyester pillow fillings can vary widely due to different manufacturing processes but most of them are pretty low, if any.
-And after a good wash, the overall health risk of them isn’t anything to be worried about.
+Now the amount of these chemicals in polyester pillow fillings can vary widely due to different manufacturing processes but most of them are pretty low, if any.
+And after a good wash, the overall health risk of them isn’t significant.

-However, paired with the uncertainty of these chemicals, there is another main reason we recommend avoiding polyester pillows, and that’s microplastics.
+However, paired with the uncertainty of these chemicals, there is another main reason we recommend avoiding polyester pillows, and that is microplastics.

 Microplastics in Your Pillows

-This might be a surprise, but polyester is actually a plastic, and over time it releases tiny microplastics.
-These tiny fragments detach from polyester fabrics through regular use, wear and tear, and washing.
+This might be a surprise, but polyester is actually a plastic that releases tiny microplastics.
+These tiny fragments detach from polyester fabrics through friction, regular use, wear and tear, and washing.

 The health risks of microplastics are a growing area of study but current research indicates the following health risks: